NickG503/World-Simulator/README.md

 # Run a simulation (interactive)
 uv run sim simulate --obj flashlight turn_on turn_off --name basic_test

-# View the simulation history
+# View the simulation history (no need to type outputs/histories or .yaml)
 uv run sim history basic_test

+# Dump every step detail in one go
+uv run sim history basic_test --all

+# Inspect a specific step (0-based index)
+uv run sim history basic_test --step=1
 ```

 **Note**: Simulations are interactive and will prompt you for clarification when encountering unknown attribute values.